subugoe/oa2020cadata/analysis/paper.md

 crucial for the planning of open access funding programs and licensing models (Schimmer, Geschuhn, and Vogler 2015).
-However, funders and national library consortia often lack access to bibliometric data, which allows for determining the publication output per publisher, journal and journal business model across countries.
+However, funders and national library consortia often lack access to bibliometric data, which allow for determining the publication output per publisher, journal and journal business model across countries.
 Here, by obtaining country affiliations from the Web of Science at the level of journals, and combining them with normalized publisher and open access status